Methods of Ventilation of Sewers

-Various gases are produced in sewers due to the purification of organic materials of sewage.
+Various gases are produced in sewers due to the purification of organic materials in sewage.
 These gases are very foul in nature, cause harm to human health and corrode the sewers.
-The gases so produced are highly explosive and may cause accidents.
+The gases produced in sewers are highly explosive and may cause accidents.
 Due to the above difficulties, the sewers must be properly ventilated.

 The following methods are adopted for ventilating the sewers:

 1) Use of ventilating columns:

 The ventilating shaft is provided along the sewer line at an interval of 150 m to 300 m.
 They are also provided at the upper end of every branch sewer and at every point where sewer dia changes.

 The ventilation shaft helps to remove the foul and explosive gases produced in the sewer.
 They provide fresh air to the workers working in the manholes.
 They also help to prevent the formation of airlocks in the sewage and thereby ensure the continuous flow of sewage inside the sewer.

 The manhole covers are sometimes provided with perforations, through which the sewer gets exposed to the atmosphere.
 This will help in achieving some ventilation but will cause more nuisances.

 The proper design of sewers also ensures enough ventilation.

 Forced draught is sometimes provided by exhaust fans to expel out the foul gases from the sewers.

 5) House vent and soil pipes: